liatrio/devops-bootcamp/docs/1-introduction/basics-networking.md

 | 10.0.0.0/8     | 10.0.0.0 - 10.255.255.255     | 16,777,216          |
 | 172.16.0.0/12  | 172.16.0.0 - 172.31.255.255   | 1,048,576           |
 | 192.168.0.0/16 | 192.168.0.0 - 192.168.255.255 | 65,536              |

+# Exercise

+Examine the network your computer is on and try to answer the following questions:
+- What subnet is your computer on?
+- How many IP address are available on the subnet?
+- What is your computers IP address on the subnet?
+- How did your computer get assigned that IP address?
+- What is your computers public Internet IP address? (hint: google `what is my ip`)
+- How does the private subnet IP address of your computer and the public Internet IP address relate to each other?
+How does traffic get routed from the Internet to your computer?

+# Deliverable

+Discuss the role networking plays in software delivery and difficulties enterprise organization may experience with networking.